pingcap/docs/tools/tikv-control.md

 ### Force Region to recover the service from failure of multiple replicas

 Use the `unsafe-recover remove-fail-stores` command to remove the failed machines from the peer list of the specified Regions.
 This command has only one mode "local".
-To run this command, you should stop the service of the target TiKV to release the file lock.
+Before running this command, you need to stop the service of the target TiKV to release the file lock.

 The `-s` option accepts multiple `store_id` separated by comma and uses the `-r` flag to specify involved Regions.
 To recover the service from failure of multiple replicas for all the Regions in one store, specify `store_id` as `--all-regions`.